suportefafar/stagemanager/README.md

 # stagemanager
-Service to manager a sort of activities on a event on a auditorium, for example
+Service to manager a sort of activities on a event on a auditorium, for example.
+- Midia presentator
+- Stage timer